albertoriva/mirror/README.md

 The configuration file is a simple text file containing lines of the form "key = value".
 The following two keys are currently defined:

 ```
 filelist - specifies the name of the filelist file.
 This needs to be the same on the server and on the client.
+[Equivalent to -f option]
 url - specifies the URL of the repository.
+[Equivalent to -s option]
+username - specifies username for authentication.
+[Equivalent to -u option]
+password - specifies password for authentication.
+[Equivalent to -p option]

 ```

 ## Usage